lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

   [Get JSONView Chrome Extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en){: class='grn'}

 * ## Hacker Vision
   The web is traditionally built with black text on a stark white background.
-As a developer, it can be straining to make the visual context switch between these contrasts.
+As a developer who spends a lot of time in text editors and terminal, it can be straining to make the visual context switch between these contrasts.

-  HackerVision is an extension that injects CSS into your current page, using a formula to invert colors and apply terminal like shading to the body and text, making pages much easier to read, thus reducing eye strain  Another plugin, [deuluminate](https://chrome.google.com/webstore/detail/deluminate/iebboopaeangfpceklajfohhbpkkfiaa?hl=en-US) works in a similar way.
+  HackerVision is an extension that injects CSS into your current page, using a formula to invert colors and apply terminal like shading to the body and text, making pages much easier to read, thus reducing eye strain.
+Another plugin, [deuluminate](https://chrome.google.com/webstore/detail/deluminate/iebboopaeangfpceklajfohhbpkkfiaa?hl=en-US) works in a similar way.

   The plugin binds to `cmd + shift + f11`, allowing you to easily toggle hacker vision on and off.
-You also have the ability to disable hacker vision for specific plugins and pages.
+You also have the ability to disable hacker vision for specific pages.

   [Get Hacker Vision Chrome Extension](https://chrome.google.com/webstore/detail/hacker-vision/fommidcneendjonelhhhkmoekeicedej?hl=en-US){:class='grn'}

 * ## DevTools Theme: Zero Dark Matrix
   If you spend a lot of time in the chrome web inspector, then this plugin is for you.

   Based on a molokai like colorscheme, this plugin restyles your dev console so it is more in line with a traditional dev themed text editor that will feel very familiar to users of Vim or Sublime.
 Because the web inspector itself is just HTML and CSS, this re-skin attempts to re-craft the console for ease of use and access, where panels have logical placement and are easily resized.

   There are some nice CSS3 animations that come with the plugin as well, giving an accordion and drawer like feel to chrome dev tools.